frafra/serveurlibre/README.md

 Please make sure to have installed these dependencies:
 ```
-# dnf install livecd-tools spin-kickstarts
+# dnf install livecd-tools git
 ```

-You can download the [resulting ISO](https://arm.frafra.eu/serveurlibre/ServeurLibre-20170603-1.iso) if you want to try it (user/password for the Django admin interface are both set to *admin*).
+You can download the [resulting ISO](https://arm.frafra.eu/serveurlibre/ServeurLibre-20170604-1.iso) if you want to try it (user/password for the Django admin interface are both set to *admin*).